Find DNS records

 1. A Record (Address Record)

-An A Record maps a domain or subdomain to an IPv4 address.
-It is the most basic and widely used DNS record.
-When a user types a domain into their browser, the A Record tells the browser which IP address to connect.
+An A record links a domain or subdomain to an IPv4 address.
+It's the most common DNS record.
+When you enter a domain in your browser, the A record shows the IP address to connect to.

 2. AAAA Record (IPv6 Address Record)

-Like the A Record, it maps the domain to an IPv6 address instead of an IPv4 address.
-This record is increasingly vital as the internet transitions to IPv6.
+Like the A record, it links a domain to an IPv6 address.
+This record is key as the internet moves to IPv6.

 3. MX Record (Mail Exchange Record)